-St-Laurent Academy is proud to be offering a secondary education program.
-Students in Ontario are required to attend secondary school until they have obtained an Ontario Secondary School Diploma (OSSD), or reached the age of eighteen.
-More than being required, it is of the utmost importance for all students to strive to achieve an OSSD.
+St-Laurent Academy is proud to offer a secondary education program.
+Students in Ontario are required to attend secondary school until they have obtained an Ontario Secondary School Diploma (OSSD) or reached the age of eighteen.
+More than being required, it is of the utmost importance for all students to strive to achieve an OSSD if they are able.

-At St-Laurent Academy, we support each of our students in a warm and empathetic environment.
-We employ a variety of teaching approaches to ensure that every diverse learner is engaged to reach their academic potential.
-Students are exposed to experiential, project-based learning, and traditional classroom learning to help them achieve their full potential and have a successful outcome.
+We support each of our students in a warm and empathetic environment.
+We employ a variety of teaching approaches to ensure that every style of learner is engaged to reach their academic potential.
+Among our varying approaches, students are exposed to experiential, project-based and traditional classroom learning to help them achieve their full potential and have a successful outcome.